Updated November 20, 2022

 It is suggested to ask your hotel to advise you on arrangements from Tagbilaran to Anda.
 They can help organize the most comfortable means.

+A land tour to the Tarsier Sanctuary and Chocolate Hills is a must-do.

+Anda Photo Opportunities

+*Later text*

+It is suggested to ask your hotel to advise you on arrangements from Tagbilaran to Anda.
+They can help organize the most comfortable means.

-A land tour to the Tarsier Sanctuary and Chocolate Hills are a must do.
+A land tour to the Tarsier Sanctuary and Chocolate Hills is a must-do.

 Anda Photo Opportunities